Sky-Captain-13/foundry/token-tooltip/README.md

 As of January 10th 2020, the module.json includes a minimumCoreVersion 0.4.4 and will cease to work for earlier installs.

 ## Token Tooltip Update Notes
+**Version**: 1.2.4
+* Corrected error in module.json that prevented the module from being installed

 **Version**: 1.2.3
 * Added coreCompatibilityVersion to module.json to get rid of the yellow compatibility risk box